prinzz06/git-tuts/Readme.txt

 git diff
 lets you see what was added in the file if it has been modified Green is the newly added line

+git diff --staged
+gets the difference of staged and previous commit

+git RESET HEAD